-The school does not provide housing to the student population; however, information on rental units may be obtained from our Admissions Office.
+The school does not provide housing for students.
+Subject to availability, dorm accommodations are available on the Yakima Valley Community College for eligible students.
+Information on rental units and dorm accommodations may be obtained from Perry's Admissions Office.

 Job Placement